golmman/wfc_demo/README.md

 #### Input

+- `PatternPropagator`
+- `Wave`
+- index of changed wave entry

 #### Output

+- updated `Wave`

 #### Description

+- let a be the index of the changed wave entry
+- initialize an empty stack of index pairs
+- put (a, a) onto the stack
+- while the stack is not empty:
+  - pop (i, j) from the stack
-- if an entry consists of an empty list a contradiction was found:
+  - if the wave entry j consists of an empty list a contradiction was found:
     - backtrack, or
     - restart algorithm from the `initialize_wave` step (recommended by Gumin)
+  - for each pattern pixel u of wave entry i
+    - for each pattern pixel v of wave entry j
+      - if the pattern propagator relationship between u and v is false
+        - remove v from wave entry j
+  - if any remove took place
+    - for all 8 neighbors k of index j
+      - put (j, k) onto the stack

+Note that it is not obvious why this algorithm is correct in the sense that it catches all ways to update the wave while only checking in the 8-neighborhood instead of all possibly affected pixels.
+Also it seems that there are possibly lots of unecessary/duplicated checks making this not very efficient.

 ### Combine Observations

 #### Input

+- collapsed `Wave` (all entries are lists of one element)

 #### Output

+- image

 #### Description

+- map one-element-lists to there respective pixels and interprete this a an image

 ## Links and other resources